Céline Gillain — ANTENA. Listening to the walls

 Céline Gillain is a musician, performance and video artist based in Brussels working across the fields of experimental music, electronic music, and visual and performing arts.

 The representation of her voice and body through diverse artistic scenes as well as her acute analysis of communication and relationships have forged a posture that is driven by movements of liberation and empowerment.
 The artist has performed extensively in Europe during the last ten years in venues ranging from music festivals (such as Non Frequenze Festival, Torino; Listen Festival, Brussels, and Horst Festival, Vilvoorde) to museums and art centres (such as Flagey, Brussels; Beursschouwburg, Brussels; MACBA, Barcelona and Lafayette Anticipations, Paris).
 In 2017, Gillain released her first single together with Lexi Disques titled What Happens If I Open My Mouth?, soon followed by her debut LP Bad Woman with Drama (2018).
-Mind is Mud, Gillain’s second LP (12-inch), will be released with Cortizona in the course of 2023.
+Mind is Mud, Gillain’s second LP (12-inch), was released with Cortizona in 2023.

 Céline Gillain has presented her videos, sounds, and installations in both group and solo exhibition contexts.
-In 2021, M HKA invited her to conceive a new work on the occasion of the pandemic edition of Arts Birthday which resulted in the performative video, titled Resist.
+In 2021, Muhka invited her to conceive a new work on the occasion of the pandemic edition of Arts Birthday which resulted in the performative video, titled Resist.
 Her foundational years as an artist were marked by her membership of The After Lucy Experiment (2010-2015), a collective practice of female artists active at the crossroads of performance and visual arts.
 Inspired by listening methodologies applied in feminist group discussions, Gillain leads various workshops and is the co-founder of a class dedicated to sound creation and experimental music at La Cambre School of Visual Arts in Brussels.

 Céline Gillain lives and works in Brussels, Belgium.